2024–25 Auroraliiga season: Qualification games

-The Auroraliiga qualification matches (Auroraliigan karsintaottelut) began on 15 March 2025 and will conclude no later than 29 March.
-The qualification is being played as a best-of-five series between Lukko/PaRa, winners of the Naisten Mestis playoffs, and RoKi, the lowest ranked team from the Auroraliiga regular season.
+The Auroraliiga qualification matches (Auroraliigan karsintaottelut) began on 15 March 2025 and concluded on 29 March.
+The qualification was played as a best-of-five series between Lukko/PaRa, winners of the Naisten Mestis playoffs, and RoKi, the lowest ranked team from the Auroraliiga regular season.

+The series was pushed to five games but RoKi ultimately retained their place in Auroraliiga for the 2025–26 season.